epetousis/nixos-aarch64-widevine/README.md

   };
 ```

-2. Add Firefox to your system or user-level packages.
+### Firefox-specific setup

-3. In your `configuration.nix`, add the Widevine module to the MOZ_GMP_PATH:
+In your `configuration.nix`, add the Widevine module to the MOZ_GMP_PATH:

 ```nix
 environment.sessionVariables.MOZ_GMP_PATH = [ "${pkgs.widevine-cdm-lacros}/gmp-widevinecdm/system-installed" ];
 ```

+If you can spare some time and can work out how to add an extra env variable to Firefox's wrapper (I could not do either) then please feel free to submit a pull request.

 ## Acknowledgements